hidden9090/SCREENCONNECT-VIRUS-RAT-NEWSCREENCONNECT-UPDATED-EV-CERTIFICATE-OF-SCREENCONNECT-NEWRAT/README.md

-SCREEN CONNECT FOR SALE
+SCREEN CONNECT FOR SALE     :-  FREE DEMO AVAILABLE

+It's cracked version so It'll never detect nor suspend also no need to encrypt it .

-DEMO AVAILABLE
+FREE DEMO AVAILABLE , Please time waster stayaway

 Why spam on victim logs when u can have access on his whole device !!!

 We offer screen connect panels (“monthly subscription ”) ur panel will never get detected or suspended